sergiykh/you-do-not-know-openui5/README.md

 The goal is sharing my personal experience of using the library and some other web development stuff, which helps you to speed up your development using openui5.

+All code samples are developed on MacOS environment.
+On other environments (Linux or Windows) process should be nearly the same.

 ## Pre-requirements

 Minimal: